Have you been asked to pay an upfront fee when applying for a loan or credit? Find out why this may be a scam and how to

 When applying for a loan, you should only deal with FCA-authorised firms.
 If you deal with an unauthorised firm, you won’t be covered by the Financial Ombudsman Service if things go wrong.

-- You should check our Financial Services Register to see if the firm is regulated by us, and check that the contact details provided by the firm match the details the register.
+- Check our Financial Services Register to see if the firm is regulated by us.

-- Always use the contact details on our register rather than a direct line or email they give you.
+- Always use the contact details on the FS Register, rather than a direct line or email given to you.

-- If there are no contact details on our register or the firm claims they are out of date, call our Consumer Helpline on 0800 111 6768.
+- If there are no contact details on the FS Register, or the firm claims they are out of date, call our Consumer Helpline on 0800 111 6768.

-- Read more information on unauthorised firms and individuals and further steps on how to protect yourself from scams.
+- Read more information on unauthorised firms and individuals and how to protect yourself from scams.